facebookAnnual Leave, Off-In-Lieu, and Overtime: What Employee Benefits Am I Entitled To?

 HOWEVER.

-Your employer can ask you to work for more than 12 hours a day if there’s:
+Your employer can ask you to work for more than 12 hours a day and not exceeding an average of 44 hours over any three continuous if there are:

 An employee can only work up to 72 overtime hours in a month.